adamghill/alldjango.com/content/articles/optimize-the-django-orm.md

 However, this note in the Django documentation is telling:

-> They provide an optimization for when you have analyzed your queries closely and understand _exactly_ what information you need and have measured that the difference
+> They provide an optimization for when you have analyzed your queries closely and understand _exactly_ what information you need and have measured that the difference between returning the fields you need and the full set of fields for the model will be significant.

 ## Annotate and carry on